back search

 Specializes in Critical Gestational Diabetes, PCOS Patients - BSC| MSC (Home Science, Food & Nutrition)

-1. A good source of nutrients
+1. Full of nutrients

 Bananas are a good source of essential nutrients like carbohydrates, dietary fiber, vitamins, and minerals, including potassium, vitamin C, and B. They are also a good source of dietary fibre.

-2. Help with morning sickness
+2. Helps with morning sickness

 Bananas can help to settle the stomach and reduce nausea.
 Many pregnant women find that eating a banana in the morning helps to reduce their morning sickness.

-3. Manage blood pressure levels
+3. Manages blood pressure levels

 Bananas are rich in potassium, which is known to help manage hypertension and blood pressure levels during pregnancy.
 Potassium helps to counteract the effects of sodium, which can raise blood pressure.

-4. Improve hemoglobin levels
+4. Improves hemoglobin levels

 Bananas can also improve hemoglobin levels in pregnancy.
 Eating bananas can also help boost iron levels in pregnant women who struggle with low iron levels and/or anemia during pregnancy.

-5. Help reduce heartburn
+5. Helps reduce heartburn

 Bananas are a natural antacid that can help relieve heartburn.
 This will help to reduce the chances of developing gastroesophageal reflux disease (GERD).